-When you have decades of experience under your belt in watch- and clockmaking, manufacturing of semiconductor components and electronic equipment, as well as selling fine jewelry (check out their Wako and Cronos brands for example,) it becomes considerably hard to create a dud.
-The conglomerate takes a calculated approach while designing their products: they are supposed to fit into a clearly defined niche where the list of features and exterior design is tied to a specified price and to a clearly described audience.
-Some may consider this approach boring and lacking passion, but it’s difficult to argue that it also brings one of the best “value for money” ratios in the industry, be it an inexpensive Seiko Recraft or a luxury Grand Seiko Caliber 9F (Ref.
+When you have decades of experience under your belt in the watch- and clockmaking, manufacturing of semiconductor components and electronic equipment, as well as selling fine jewelry (check out their Wako and Cronos brands for example,) it becomes considerably hard to create a dud.
+The conglomerate takes a calculated approach while designing their products: they are supposed to fit into a clearly defined niche where the list of features and exterior design is tied to a specified price and a clearly described audience.
+Some may consider this approach boring and lacking passion, but it’s difficult to argue that it also brings one of the best “value for money” ratios in the industry, be it something as an inexpensive Recraft or a luxury Caliber 9F (Ref.
 SBGX103) model.

 Case & Bezel

-As other members of their current Sport Collection, the SBGE245G has its setting crown moved from the standard position at 3 o’clock to a more ergonomic place at 4 hours.
-Judging by the fact that the date window, as well as the power reserve indicator were, too, moved 30 degrees clockwise, Seiko’s engineers simply changed the way the movement is housed within the case, nothing fancy here.
+Like other members of their current Sport Collection, the SBGE245G has its setting crown moved from the standard position at 3 o’clock to a more ergonomic place at 4 hours.
+Judging by the fact that the date window, as well as the power reserve indicator, were, too, moved 30 degrees clockwise, Seiko’s engineers simply changed the way the movement is housed within the case, nothing fancy here.

 The mechanism’s point of attraction is not the fancy exterior, though: it is the Spring Drive technology that makes it unique.